Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 But, with this, an additional query arises, and that is of the development paradigm to be used.
-And, every developer comes down to Functional Programming vs Object Oriented Programming for selecting an appropriate option for the software project.
+And every developer comes down to Functional Programming vs Object Oriented Programming for selecting an appropriate option for the software project.

-The discussion of picking out a paradigm is going on for an extended period, and to get onto a result, you can go through this article and learn about concepts of these programming paradigms.
+The discussion of picking out a paradigm is going on for an extended period, and to get a result, you can go through this article and learn about the concepts of these programming paradigms.

 Overview: Functional Programming VS Object-Oriented Programming